Richard F. Hirsh

 540-231-5601 | email@example.com

 Richard Hirsh is a professor of history at Virginia Tech.
-His current reserach involves historical issues relating to the current restructuring of the American electric utility system and he notes that his work is very policy oriented.
+His current research is policy oriented and involves historical issues related to the current restructuring of the American electric utility system.

 - History of Science